Market-Based Solutions: How Philanthropy Can Facilitate Sustainable, Scalable Impact through Markets

 Less than a month into the year, an ever-shifting terrain and operating context is causing companies and purpose-driven leaders to reflect on how they will lead in 2025.
 The new U.S. presidential administration has issued a series of executive orders, directives, and other actions that will no doubt impact corporate sustainability, workforce development, and community engagement strategies and programs.
 The Los Angeles wildfires are the latest climate disaster to highlight the economic, health, and environmental disparities that accompany the climate crisis.
 And the 2025 Edelman Trust Barometer showed that while trust in business remains high across the globe, multiple institutional failures across government, business, NGOs, and the media over the last 25 years have produced grievances around the world, stifling both growth and innovation.
 In short, business faces many opportunities and challenges in this moment and without a clear roadmap it may be difficult to know how to move forward.

-We asked leaders across FSG’s corporate practice to share insights about how business and corporate changemakers can proactively prepare for the road ahead, align with stakeholders, and navigate and adapt to complexity in a polarized environment—all while staying true to their purpose, taking a long-term view on the company’s competitive advantage, and contributing to better societal outcomes for all.
+We asked leaders across FSG’s U.S. corporate practice to share insights about how business and corporate changemakers can proactively prepare for the road ahead, align with stakeholders, and navigate and adapt to complexity in a polarized environment—all while staying true to their purpose, taking a long-term view on the company’s competitive advantage, and contributing to better societal outcomes for all.

 Below are key considerations based on industry to help you navigate the potential opportunities and challenges on the horizon.